UKCloud/documentation/articles/daas/daas-sd.md

 ## What the service can help you achieve

-- **Deliver both persistent and non-persistent Windows 10 desktops.** Supports both standard and complex requirements within your organisation.
+- **Deliver both dedicated and shared Windows 10 desktops.** Supports both standard and complex requirements within your organisation.

 - **Virtualize individual applications.** Stream individual applications for those users that don't require a full desktop experience.